Early Educator Resources to Share /

 Dual Language Learner Professional Development (CDE): The California Department of Education, Early Learning and Care Division (CDE/ELCD) offers the Dual Language Learners Professional Development Program (DLL-PD).
 State-funded early learning and care programs have access to this opportunity focused on DLL-PD.
 (PD providers include SEAL, GLAD, Language Learner Project, CPIN, and CSU Channel Islands)

-Resources from the Field:
+NEW: Resources from the Field:

 Resources from the Field / Recursos del campo: QSLA has gathered activities and early learning practices that you and/or your fellow early educators have shared into ready-to-use resource documents.
 Click on the images on the page for the full PDF documents, including links and activities to support your work with children and families.
 Check back soon for more Resources from the Field!